aspose-drawing/Aspose.Drawing-Documentation/java/getting-started/feature-list/_index.md

 ---
 title: "Feature List"
 type: docs
-url: /net/feature-list/
+url: /java/feature-list/
 weight: 30
-keywords: C#, .NET, 2D Drawings, C# draw vector graphics, C# draw curves, C# draw text, draw fonts in C#, draw geometries in C#, C# draw images
+keywords: Java, Java, 2D Drawings, Java draw vector graphics, Java draw curves, Java draw text, draw fonts in Java, draw geometries in Java, Java draw images
-description: Create vector graphics lines, curves, and shapes in C#.
-Display text having different fonts, sizes, styles in C#.
-Load and save drawings in C#.
+description: Create vector graphics lines, curves, and shapes in Java.
+Display text having different fonts, sizes, styles in Java.
+Load and save drawings in Java.
 ---

-Aspose.Drawing for .NET provides a rich set of features to draw vector graphics primitives (such as lines, curves, and figures) that are specified by sets of points on a coordinate system, to display text in a variety of fonts, sizes, and styles, and to save drawing results in commonly used graphics file formats.
+Aspose.Drawing for Java provides a rich set of features to draw vector graphics primitives (such as lines, curves, and figures) that are specified by sets of points on a coordinate system, to display text in a variety of fonts, sizes, and styles, and to save drawing results in commonly used graphics file formats.
 ## **Lines, Curves, and Shapes**
 - Lines
 - Rectangles